tronvietnamcom/tronsr-template/BUDGET_EXPENSES.md

 **Rewards distribution is as follows**:

-- 80% Rewards to our voters - daily payments
+- 80% Rewards to our voters - *daily payments!*
-*Payments will be made every day!*

 - 10% Servers cost & Maintenance